 - The McMaster Clinician Investigator Program is a Royal College accredited program that facilitates research training by physicians.

-These rounds occur on the 1st Tuesday of every month, and are chaired by Dr. Karen Choong where seasoned and novice researchers share their work, ideas and challenges during the course of their research.
+- Research Roundtable (formerly WIP and Research Seminars): These sessions occur on the 1st and 3rd Tuesday of every month, and are chaired by Dr. Karen Choong where seasoned and novice researchers share their work, ideas and challenges during the course of their research.
 Researchers, faculty members and trainees with any level of research experience are welcome to present and attend.
-Every other month is dedicated to resident presentations.
+The 1st Tuesday of every month is dedicated to resident presentations.
 It is mandatory for each 2nd year resident to present their research proposal at this meeting.
 However, all residents are welcome and encouraged to present at these sessions.
 It is an expectation that all residents attend these rounds.